-- the proposed sequence and timing of mining of each seam/ore body within the mining lease; - the physical extent of excavations, location of stockpiles of overburden and/or coal/mineral reject to be handled during the Project's operation or left after mining ceases-the description should include the rate of throughput of stockpiles of product, reject and overburden; - location and extent of any water management systems (eg., dams and/or ponds); - the proposed progressive backfilling of excavations; and - the area disturbed at each major stage of the project.
+- the proposed mine life; - the proposed sequence and timing of mining of each ore body within the mining lease; - the quantity of resource to be mined annually including any proposed ramping of production or staging of development; - the physical extent of excavations, location of stockpiles of wasterock and tailings to be handled during the Project's operation or left after mining ceases-the description should include the rate of throughput of stockpiles of product, tailings and wasterock; - the proposed progressive backfilling of excavations; - the area disturbed at each major stage of the project; and

 Information should also be provided on the workforce numbers to be employed in the facility's operations during its various phases (construction, commissioning, operation and decommissioning) and stages with a brief description of where those people may be accommodated and/or how they will be transported to the site.
-Comment should be made on the anticipated basis of employment (permanent, contract, etc)
+Comment should be made on the anticipated basis of employment (permanent, contract, etc).

-3.3.5 Processing and products
+3.3.4 Processing and products